 For full-time students, writing up typically takes about three months but may be extended to one year without further paperwork.
 For part-time students, writing up typically takes one year, but may be extended to two years without further paperwork.

-UK and EU students who haven’t secured a scholarship can take out a Doctoral Loan to help with tuition fees and living costs.
+UK students who haven’t secured a scholarship can take out a Doctoral Loan to help with tuition fees and living costs.
 They provide up to £26,445 for full-time and part-time PhDs in all subject areas.

 There are some extra costs that you may have to pay, or choose to pay, depending on your programme of study and the decisions you make.
 The list below has some examples, and any extra costs will vary: